ampproject/amp-wp/lib/optimizer/README.md

 	MyCustomTransformerConfiguration::class
 );

-$transformationEngine = new TransformationEngine(configuration);
+$transformationEngine = new TransformationEngine($configuration);
 ```

-For the wiring to work correctly, the `MyProject\MyCustomTransformer` class should accept within its constructor an object implementing the `AmpProject\Optimizer\TransformerConfiguration` interface as its first argument and it should implement the `AmpProject\Optimizer\Configurable` interface to let the transformation engine know it expects a configuration object.
+For the wiring to work correctly, the `MyProject\MyCustomTransformer` class needs to accept within its constructor an object implementing the `AmpProject\Optimizer\TransformerConfiguration` interface.
+The transformation engine will then inject the appropriate implementation at runtime when the transformer is being instantiated.

 The `MyProject\MyCustomTransformerConfiguration` class should then implement that same `AmpProject\Optimizer\TransformerConfiguration` interface.
 For convenience, it can do so easily by extending the abstract `AmpProject\Optimizer\Configuration\BaseTransformerConfiguration` base class.